hellozhilu/LDTPS/README.md

    15                   //the proven maximum IUC number for instance brock200_2.clq
    ```

    and the equivalent maximum MPC problem is then solved by computing the IUC number of the complement graph $\overline{G}$.
-You need uncomment the lines 57-71 in the `./LDTPS/src/common_func_def.cpp` (see below) and test it as before,
+You need to uncomment lines 57-71 in the `./LDTPS/src/common_func_def.cpp` (see below) and test it as before,
 ```
 //TODO MPC: The MPC number was found by computing the IUC number of the complement graph printf("running MPC\n");